Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Introduction

-Taking one more step, we propose two techniques that aim at filling the gap induced by partial annotations: \textbf{Continual Interpolation Consistency} (CIC), which imposes consistency among augmented and interpolated examples, and \textbf{Contrastive Continual Interpolation Consistency} (CCIC), which exploits secondhand information peculiar to the Class-Incremental setting.
+Taking one more step, our proposal aims at filling the gap induced by partial annotations: \textbf{Contrastive Continual Interpolation Consistency} (CCIC), which imposes consistency among augmented and interpolated examples while exploiting secondhand information peculiar to the Class-Incremental setting.
 Doing so, we grant performance that matches and even surpasses that of the fully-supervised setting.
-Our contributions can be finally summarized as follows: \begin{itemize} \item We propose WSCL that is, to the best of our knowledge, the first scenario in which the learner must learn continually by exploiting both supervised and unsupervised data at the same time; \item We empirically review the performance of SOTA CL models at varying label-per-example rates, highlighting the subtle differences between CL and WSCL; \item Exploiting semi-supervised techniques, we introduce novel WSCL methods that successfully address the new setting and keep on learning even when labels are scarce; \item Surprisingly, our evaluations show that full supervision does not necessarily upper-bound partial supervision in CL: $25\%$ labels can be enough to outperform SOTA methods using all ground truth. \end{itemize}
+We finally summarize our contributions: \begin{itemize}[noitemsep] \item We propose CSSL: a scenario in which the learner must learn continually by exploiting both supervised and unsupervised data at the same time; \item We empirically review the performance of SOTA CL models at varying label-per-example rates, highlighting the subtle differences between CL and CSSL; \item Exploiting semi-supervised techniques, we introduce a novel CSSL method that successfully addresses the new setting and learns with limited labels; \item Surprisingly, our evaluations show that full supervision does not necessarily upper-bound partial supervision in CL: $25\%$ labels can be enough to outperform SOTA methods using all ground truth. \end{itemize}

-The rest of the paper is organized as follows: in Sec.~\ref{sec:related}, we revise the relevant literature and outline the main features of CL protocols, CL methods and Semi-Supervised Learning approaches; we formalize WSCL and describe our proposed approaches in Sec.~\ref{sec:semisup}; we report our experimental results and comment them in Sec.~\ref{sec:exps}; further ablative experiments are conducted in Sec.~\ref{sec:ablations}; in Sec.~\ref{sec:conclusions}, we wrap up our findings and present our conclusions.